sravyareddyg/Google-Trend-Dashboard/README.md

      Main Keyword: Data Analyst.

 * Other Keywords: Data Scientist, Software Developer, Web Developer, India Jobs
+## Key Insights:
+* Machine Learning is the most searched domain from 2004 to 2024.
+* Data Analytics has a total of 3.45K searches.
+* Data Engineering is the most rising keyword with 40K searches (it may change with time).
+* The top keyword is data with 100 searches (it may change with time).
+* In total, there have been 25,302 searches across these 5 domains.
 ## Detailed Analysis
 * Keywords Overview
 The dashboard tracks the following keywords: Data Analyst, Data Scientist, Software Developer, Web Developer, India Jobs